 Though they are diverse in size, scope, and mission, every CCCU institution shares three basic commitments:

 - Benefits of joining the CCCU

 - Participation in a network of like-minded, mission-driven, academically excellent Christian colleges and universities around the world.

 - Access to CCCU-sponsored professional development conferences for a wide variety of peer groups as well as specialized development institutes for new faculty members, emerging campus leaders, and new campus presidents.

 - Participation in a national association of institutions with similar missions advocating for rights, recognition, and funding in the federal legislative arena.

 - Institution-specific analysis alongside research data from CCCU peers in a number of important areas in higher education, including tuition, compensation, student satisfaction and retention.
 (Only the data of CCCU institutions is included in the surveys and reports.)

-- Admission of qualified students who apply to any of the CCCU’s 10 off-campus programs on a space-available basis: American Studies Program in Washington, DC; Australia Studies Centre in Brisbane, Australia; Contemporary Music Center in Nashville, Tennessee; Latin American Studies Program in San José, Costa Rica; Los Angeles Film Studies Center in Los Angeles, California; Middle East Studies Program in Amman, Jordan; Northern Ireland Semester in Belfast, Northern Ireland; Scholars’ Semester in Oxford and Oxford Summer Programme in Oxford, England; Uganda Studies Program in Kampala, Uganda.
+- Admission of qualified students who apply to any of the CCCU’s faith-integrated, off-campus study programs on a space-available basis: American Studies Program in Washington, DC; Middle East Studies Program in Amman, Jordan; and Scholarship & Christianity in Oxford, England.
+These programs are offered through CCCU GlobalEd.

 - Receipt of legislative and legal updates and action alerts.